 FOXBORO — Tom Brady, take a bow.

 Not for being the perennial superstar, MVP candidate and the best player to ever wear the New England Patriots uniform.
+That’s a bow for another day.

-This is more special than that.
+This accomplishment is much more special than that.
 It’s time to acknowledge what Brady has done in 2013 (and now 2014).
 He has traded in those thrilling, statistical, weekly games to win a Super Bowl.

-In other words, we have “old school” Tom Brady back and in business.
+In other words, we have old school Tom Brady back and in business.

 Among football players at his level, that is chump change, particularly the last three years.
 We all thought that new deal meant more money finally for his best buddy, Wes Welker.